Divorce Lawyers in Midlothian

 Financial, personal and legal issues must be considered when you are contemplating divorce.
 Our attorneys explain how marital assets are divided, how marital debt is assigned, how closely held businesses are affected and what the court reviews when determining child custody, child support and spousal support, temporary and permanent.

-Attorneys with Smith & Wells, P.C. help those with concerns related to divorce, juvenile issues, personal problems, and other family law matters that arise during the separation and divorce process.
+Attorneys with Smith, Barden and Wells, P.C. help those with concerns related to divorce, juvenile issues, personal problems, and other family law matters that arise during the separation and divorce process.
 This broad concept of family law ensures that our clients receive comprehensive and thoughtful representation.
 Our clients include civilians, and active duty and retired military personnel.

-To speak with a lawyer regarding a family law concern such as divorce, contact Smith & Wells, P.C. today to arrange your consultation.
+To speak with a lawyer regarding a family law concern such as divorce, contact Smith, Barden and Wells, P.C. today to arrange your consultation.

 Contact us at 804-794-8070 or via the form below.
 We look forward to hearing from you.